shred/a4000-bom/README.md

 ## Technical Background

 The main file of this project is the `a4000-rb-bom.yml` file.
-It contains the bill of material in a file format that can be easily diffed by git, and can also easily read by programs.
+It contains the bill of material as YAML file, so it can be easily diffed by git and read by programs.

 A Python tool called `generate.py` generates the website.
 You can find the generated web site in the `docs` directory.
 The converter needs [PyYAML](https://pypi.org/project/PyYAML/), [Jinja2](https://pypi.org/project/Jinja2/) and [jinja-markdown](https://pypi.org/project/jinja-markdown/) installed on your system.